Stephen Foster (sculpture): Controversy

 At least since the Civil Rights Movement, this statue of a white man and slave has periodically stirred public debate.
-Opponents claim it is inherently racist.
-Some historians counter that "Uncle Ned", the song whose composition is depicted, is actually one of the first anti-slavery songs, though a subtle one.
+Opponents claim that "Uncle Ned", the song whose composition is depicted, is inherently racist.

 In 2000, a citizen group petitioned Pittsburgh mayor Tom Murphy to form a task force about the controversy.
 Some wanted a new statue.
 Others suggested a placard be placed on its base to provide historical context regarding Foster's relationship with the African American community.

 Demands for the statue to be removed intensified in 2017 after protests in Charlottesville, Virginia erupted over the proposed removal of the city's Confederate monuments.
 Pittsburgh's Art Commission held two public hearings to collect feedback from concerned citizens.
 The majority of attendees believed that the statue was racist and wanted to either relocate it or contextualize it in some way, while some attendees hoped that the statue would remain as it was and serve as a tribute to Foster's legacy.
 The statue was removed on April 26, 2018 on the unanimous recommendation of the Art Commission.

 A city-appointed Task Force on Women in Public Art called for the statue to be replaced with one honoring an African American woman with ties to the Pittsburgh community.
 The Task Force held a series of community forums in Pittsburgh to collect public feedback on the statue replacement and circulated an online form which allowed the public to vote for one of seven previously selected candidates or write in an alternate suggestion.
 However, the Task Force on Women in Public Art and the Pittsburgh Art Commission have not reached an agreement as to who will be commemorated or if the statue will stay in the Schenley Plaza location.